 “But this I call to mind, and therefore I have hope: The steadfast love of the LORD never ceases; his mercies never come to an end; they are new every morning; great is your faithfulness.
 “The LORD is my portion,” says my soul, “therefore I will hope in him.”
 The LORD is good to those who wait for him, to the soul who seeks him.”
 (Lamentations 3:21-25, emphasis added)

 See also Psalm 22, 42, 46, 51, and 107.

-So what do you do with your depression and anxiety?
+So, what do you do with suffering?
 You lament.
-What do you do with the injustices on our streets and around the globe?
+Grief and disappointment?
 You lament.
-What do you do with your sin?
+Depression and anxiety?
 You lament.
-What do you do with the miscarriage of your friend?
+Injustices on our streets and around the globe?
 You lament.
+Sin?
+You lament.
 You lay it all at the feet of Jesus, surrendering.
-Sisters, don’t let the enemy lead you into self-righteous grumbling for your pain within and without!
-Put on the full armor of God (Ephesians 6) and pray the prayer of lament!
+Don’t let the enemy lead you into self-righteous grumbling for your pain within and without!
+Put on the full armor of God (Ephesians 6) and pray the prayer of lament.

 May God replace all of our grumblings with lament.
 As we learn the lost language of lament may we become women revived by God’s steadfast love.
 And may we have the kind of courage and faith it takes to lament with and for one another.